New Edition!

 EXAMPLE 1: Francine and Phillip, a married couple, want to leave everything to each other.
 When the second spouse dies, all the property will be divided equally among their three children.

-EXAMPLE 3: Angela has a substantial estate, and two children, ages 45 and 36.
+EXAMPLE 3: Angela has a substantial estate and 2 children, aged 45 and 36.
 She wants to leave the bulk of her property equally to them, plus gifts of specific heirlooms to her sister and niece, and some cash to The Nature Society.

-As I’ve said, couples in second, or subsequent, marriages may face more difficult beneficiary decisions.
-If one or both spouses have children from a prior marriage, conflicting desires can arise.
-Spouses may feel torn between leaving property to children from a prior marriage and aiding the current spouse, along with any children from the new marriage.
+Those in subsequent marriages might face more difficult beneficiary decisions, and if one or both spouses have children from a prior marriage, conflicting desires can arise.
+Spouses might feel torn between leaving property to children from a prior marriage and aiding the current spouse, along with any children from the new marriage.

 Both spouses feel strongly that when one spouse dies, the other should be able to continue to live in the house.
 But they also want their individual shares of the house to go to their own children after they both die.
 Neither wants to create the possibility that the child or children of the spouse who lives the longest could somehow end up owning the entire house.
 The couple must agree on how the house will be divided when both die, including how Katy’s extra contribution for payments and expenses will be apportioned.
 Also, they must devise a legal mechanism to accomplish their goals.

-The usual legal device for handling this kind of second-marriage issue is a particular type of trust; I call it a “marital property control trust.”
-I discuss this type of trust in Chapter 11.
+The usual legal device for handling this kind of second-marriage issue is a marital trust that allows each person to provide for their spouse while also leaving property to their children.
+For details about this type of trust, see Chapter 11.

 Providing for Young Children

 Parents raising young children are usually quite clear that their major estate planning concern is providing for the minors if the parents suddenly die.
 (A minor is any child younger than age 18.)
-“Providing” means deciding both who will raise the child and who will manage any money or property that the child legally owns.
-It may also include making plans to have sufficient property to leave the child, such as buying term life insurance.
-These concerns are discussed in depth in Chapter 3, but because they are so central to many people, I’ll focus on a few important points here.
+“Providing” means deciding:

-If the other parent is involved and survives you, that parent will normally take custody of the children.
-On the other hand, if there is no other parent involved, or to prepare for the possibility of the death of both you and the other parent, you can use your will to nominate a “personal guardian” who will care for your children.
-Your nomination is not binding on a court, however, because children are not property and cannot be willed to someone.
-But if custody is not contested, which is true for the great majority of cases where a child’s parent or parents die, the judge will routinely confirm the expressed desires of the deceased parent.
+If there are two parents and one dies, the surviving parent will normally take custody of the child.
+On the other hand, if there is no other parent involved, or to prepare for the possibility of the death of both parents, parents can use a will to nominate a “personal guardian” to care for the child.
+This nomination isn’t binding on a court, but the judge will routinely confirm the expressed desires of the deceased parent.

 EXAMPLE: Myron and Kim are divorced but manage to cooperate without viciousness in raising their young son Lawrence.
 Each understands that if one dies before Lawrence turns 18, the other parent will have custody.
 Myron dies and Kim now has sole custody.
 In her will, she nominates her sister Polly to serve as Lawrence’s guardian if she dies.

 It’s very difficult to prevent a parent who has been involved in raising a child from gaining legal custody if the custodial parent dies.
-But if the other parent has not been involved in raising the child, or you believe that parent is not fit to have custody, there are steps you can take to try to prevent that parent from gaining custody.
-(See “Naming Someone to Care for Young Children,” in Chapter 3.)
+But if the other parent hasn’t been involved in raising the child, or you believe that parent isn’t fit to have custody, there are steps you can take to try to prevent that parent from gaining custody.
+(See “Naming Someone to Care for Young Children” in Chapter 3.)

 Your Children’s Property